-The City does not have a sustainability manager and has not yet garnered the needed resources to begin climate action planning of its own, having chosen instead to participate in regional climate action planning led by the Lehigh Valley Planning Commission.
-The city does intend to begin its own climate action planning this year.
+The City does not yet have a sustainability manager although a resolution was recently passed in support of one.
+The City has not yet garnered the needed resources to begin climate action planning of its own, having chosen instead to participate in regional climate action planning led by the Lehigh Valley Planning Commission.
+The city does intend to begin its own climate action planning within a year.